ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 ```

 !!! note
-    Keynodes can be defined not only in classes derived from the `ScKeynodes` class.
+    Keynodes can be defined not only in classes inherited from the `ScKeynodes` class.
 You can define them as static objects anywhere.

 !!! warning
     Use this class only for static object declarations.